 For many families, making and serving this dessert has become a Christmas Tradition!

 This Snowball Cookies Recipe or a version of it (and there are many versions of it now) has been around for a long time.

 It seems it has quite a few names in addition to those mentioned above; Sandies, Sand Tarts*, Russian Tea Cakes and others.

-These cookies first appeared by the name of "Mexican Wedding Cookies" in the early 1050s.
-They are served at many Mexican weddings... hence the name.
+These cookies were made popular by the name of "Mexican Wedding Cookies" in the early 1950s.

 Add sugar a little at a time and cream together.

-Stir in water and vanilla.
+Fold in flour, then nuts.
 Cover bowl and refrigerate to chill 2-3 hours.

 Pinch off enough pieces of dough to make a ball about 1-1/2 inches in diameter, by shaping it in the palm of your hand.

 Bake in a preheated oven 325 F. for about 20 minutes or until cookies are set and bottom is slightly browned.

 Let set 5 minutes then roll cookies in powered sugar and place on a cooling rack to cool completely.